 Love… for myself and others.
 It’s been the most empowering thing to be able to accept myself as I am now, not who I was or who I will be, just who I am now, fully and truly.
 By having compassion for myself, I learned how to give to others a love that is pure and unconditional, a love that asks for nothing in return.

-At Gaia, I found a true appreciation for yoga as a lifetime practice and ended up quitting my gym membership.
+At Gaia, I found a true appreciation for yoga as a lifetime practice.
 Gaia is a special place, one that has my heart; it’s where I’ve found my second-family and is also where I’ve chosen to share these same gifts to you–the gift of freedom, inner-peace, and love.
-I hope to see you on the mat soon, to experience the simple beauty of moving, breathing, and flowing together.